 If all else fails and you find it too much effort to write your own fairytale, you can of course forget the Cinderella story altogether and live life as an ugly step-sister.
 It’s a comfortable existence but one that will never win the heart of a prince.

-I hope you enjoyed this article, if you like our values here at The Darling Academy and found this post useful or inspiring, would you kindly consider supporting the blog.
+If you enjoyed this article, and you like our values here at The Darling Academy and found this post useful or inspiring, would you kindly consider supporting the blog.

 Affiliate links have been used in this post.
 Photographs are copyright of the original owners.